arora123you/Xiaowen-s-personal-site/ESDC2018/Emotion_Detect/Emotion/README.md

 In './models/' folder, 'emotion_model.hdf5' were for the original code while 'new_emotion_train_v1.h5' were copied and renamed from the training folder.

+If you want to analyze some video clip, put it into './demo' folder and name it as 'test.mp4'.
+You can also use a camera to get real time response.
 # Emotion
 This software recognizes human faces and their corresponding emotions from a video or webcam feed.
 Powered by OpenCV and Deep Learning.